ianhi/NESM-napari-micromanager-2023/napari-workshops/installation.md

 6. Test that your notebook installation is working.
 We will be using notebooks for interactive analysis.
-Enter the command below and it should launch the `jupyter notebook` application in a web browser.
+Enter the command below and it should launch the `jupyter lab` application in a web browser.
 Once you've confirmed it launches, close the web browser and press `ctrl+c` in the terminal window to stop the notebook server.

     ```bash
-    jupyter notebook
+    jupyter lab
     ```

 7. Test your napari installation.
 Enter the command below and an empty napari